-To open the properties, select View Status on Local Area Connection from Network and Sharing Center on Control Panel.
+To open the properties, select Ethernet from Network and Sharing Center on Control Panel.

 - 2. After selecting Internet Protocol (TCP/IP), click Properties to open the Properties window. - 3.
 Click Advanced to open the TCP/IP Advanced Settings window. - 4.
-Check Enable NetBIOS over TCP/IP on the WINS tab.
+Click Enable NetBIOS over TCP/IP on the WINS tab.